terriann/Simply-Pinterest-WordPress-Plugin/readme.txt

 1. Upload the `better-pinterest-plugin/` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in your installation of WordPress
-1. Configure the settings in the menu under Settings > Better Pinterest plugin settings
+1. Configure the settings in the menu under Settings > Pinterest Settings

 == Frequently Asked Questions ==